nymble-ai/cloud/README.md

 └─────────┘        └──────────┘
 ```

 Your animation code calls a unified API.
-The implementation switches between real hardware (FastLED) and simulator (serial protocol) based on compile flags.
+The implementation switches between real hardware (Adafruit NeoPixel) and simulator (serial protocol) based on compile flags.

 ## Usage Examples